PCOS Diet Guide: Essential Nutritional Choices to Balance Symptoms

 Limiting your consumption of ultra-processed foods such as salty snacks, prepared baked goods, confectionary, and pop can be highly beneficial in managing blood sugar levels.
 Many of the ultra-processed foods available to us are full of salt, unhealthy fats, sugar, and highly refined carbohydrates.
 When we consume these foods, our blood sugars can spike rapidly, and this can be a concern for people with insulin resistance and diabetes.

 Eliminating these types of foods can be difficult because they can be highly desirable and are easy to grab as a quick snack.
 However, instead of completely eliminating items such as cookies, desserts, and pop be intentional about keeping small portions of the most enjoyable items you really love and reduce others that are perhaps chosen due to poor planning or mindless eating.
 Replace pop with flavoured carbonated water cold chilled unsweetened herbal tea.
+Learn more about the truth about processed foods and processed foods to keep in your diet.

 Women with PCOS can often have increased risk of developing Non-alcoholic Fatty Liver Disease (NAFLD) which causes long-term liver damage.
 Researchers have found that women with PCOS have a possible increased risk of NAFLD due to insulin resistance and high androgen levels, however the connection is not entirely clear.
 Over-consumption of alcohol can further damage your liver and cause numerous health issues.